 Recent projects and activities

-- Developed the process to generate Low Carbon Fuel Standard credits from a diary digester system to an electric vehicle (EV) load pathway, awaiting approval from the California Air Resources Control Board.
+- We developed the process to generate Low Carbon Fuel Standard credits from a diary digester system to an electric vehicle (EV) load pathway, awaiting approval from the California Air Resources Control Board.

-- Completed an analysis with the National Fuel Cell Research Center on the cost of large stationary fuel cell system.
+- We completed an analysis with the National Fuel Cell Research Center on the cost of large stationary fuel cell system.

-- Completed a feasibility study examining the deployment value of electric vehicle (EV) charging along with carport type parking lot photovoltaic (PV) generation.
+- We completed a feasibility study examining the deployment value of electric vehicle (EV) charging along with carport type parking lot photovoltaic (PV) generation.